What is Employer Branding?

 - Job Boards and Review Sites

 Get Started with Employee Experience Storytelling

 Your recruitment marketing plan can be very sophisticated or very simple depending on the size, needs and budget of your business.
 The foundation of anything you do to build your credibility as a good employer, however, is to gather and share employee experience stories.

-Contact me to learn how employee storytelling can support what you’re doing with recruiting today, and help you build your employer brand for the future.
+My online course - Better Message.
+Better Talent Pool. - can help you learn how to use employee experience to support what you’re doing with recruiting today, and help you build your employer brand for the future.
+Get the details here.